19 Networking: Labs and Quiz

 Steps:

-1. Flash the ESP32 Wi-Fi example code (above) with your SSID/password
+1. Flash a minimal ESP32 Wi-Fi sketch from your course template or Arduino examples with your SSID/password

 2. Open Serial Monitor (115200 baud)